-Participation in the course: During all the weeks, a monitoring of the active students in the course was carried out, issuing a weekly report which accounts for the number of active and inactive students in the week, in addition to counting those without any connection in the course.
+Participation in the course: During all weeks, a monitoring of the active students in the course was carried out, issuing a weekly report which accounts for the number of active and inactive students in the week, in addition to counting those without any connection in the course.

-6.2 Participation In-Person Sessions
+2.1 Participation In-person Sessions

 The course includes three classroom sessions, at the beginning, end of the course and after the first unit of content.
-For the development of these presential, the tutor was given a plan to continue with the activities to be developed and digital resources as a presentation for their support.
+For the development of these face-to-face, the tutor was given a plan to continue with the activities to be developed and digital resources as a presentation for their support.